-Canada is becoming a ‘hub of murderers’, says Bangladesh
+Canada is becoming a ‘hub of murderers’, alleges Bangladesh

-Amid India-Canada diplomatic crisis, Bangladesh’s foreign minister stated that he hopes Ottawa stops providing shelter to those who flout the rule of law.
+Amid the India-Canada diplomatic crisis, Bangladesh’s foreign minister said that he hopes Ottawa will stop sheltering those who flout the law.

-Bangladesh on Friday said that Canada is becoming a “hub of murderers” across the world, reported India Today.
+Bangladesh on Friday alleged that Canada is becoming a “hub of murderers”, reported India Today.

-In an interview, Bangladesh Foreign Minister AK Abdul Momen stated that he hopes Ottawa stops providing haven to those who flout the rule of law in their own country.
+In an interview, Bangladesh Foreign Minister AK Abdul Momen said that he hopes Ottawa will stop providing a safe haven to those who flout the law in their own countries.

 “Canada must not be a hub of all the murderers,” said Momen.
 “The murderers can go to Canada and take shelter, and they can have a wonderful life while those they killed, their relatives are suffering.
 So, we have been asking the Canadian government to deport them.
 They know it, but unfortunately, currently, they do not even talk to us on this issue.”